minprog/project/flask/naslag/llm/index.md

 # AI research proxy

-If you want to use an `llm` in your project you can do so through UvA's AI research proxy.
+If you want to use a large language model (LLM) in your project you can do so through UvA's AI proxy.
 With the benefit that you have access to a wide range of models and you do not have to leave credit card details anywhere.
 Below are our instructions to get everything set up and running.

 ## Get your API key

-In order to use an llm you will need access.
+In order to use an LLM you will need access.
 In our case that is in the form of an API key.
 You can request your own API key by sending us an email at <help@mprog.nl>.

 ## Using `llm` in Python

 You can use the `llm` module to directly interact with a model via the command line:

-    $ llm prompt "Think of a good first name for persona who represents a 'Dutch colleague'."
+    $ llm prompt "Think of a good first name for a persona who represents a 'Dutch colleague'."
     A good first name for a Dutch colleague might be "Sven."
 It's a name that's commonly used in the Netherlands and other Scandinavian countries, and it has a friendly, approachable feel to it.